The 17 Man Utd signings that cost £30million+ and how they fared

 He’s still yet to be capped at senior level for the Three Lions, and you wonder if it’ll ever come given what Liverpool’s Trent Alexander-Arnold and Chelsea’s Reece James can do with the ball at their feet.

 Another player that Rangnick has reportedly questioned whether they’re good enough.

 Angel Di Maria – £59.7m

 At the time, Di Maria’s move from Real Madrid was the highest in British history.
 His move was such a big deal that Sky Sports even dusted off the Player Cam feature especially for the 4-0 win over QPR, when he was named man of the match.

 He scored a worldie against Leicester in the next game, effortlessly chipping Kasper Schmeichel.

 Despite being a creative outlet for Louis van Gaal’s side, his lack of goals became quite telling, managing just three in the league, and he struggled to settle in Manchester.
 He was soon shipped out to Paris Saint Germain for around £44million.

-Since joining PSG, he’s looked much more at home, winning four Ligue 1 titles and finishing a runner-up in the Champions League.
+Since joining PSG, he’s looked much more at home, winning five Ligue 1 titles, registering over a hundred assists, and finishing a runner-up in the Champions League.

 Romelu Lukaku – £75m